One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: One-Way Deterministic Topological Automata

 \s {\bf (v) Measure-Many Quantum Finite Automata \cite{KW97}.} A \emph{measure-many 1-way quantum finite automaton} (or an mm-1qfa) is a variant of mo-1qfa, which makes a measurement every time the mm-1qfa reads an input symbol.
-Each mm-1qfa can be described as a $(\VV,\BB,\OO)$-1dta if $\VV$ contains all sets $V$ of the form $(\complex^{\leq1})^{k}\otimes [0,1]\otimes [0,1]$ and $\BB$ consists of all maps $T$ defined in \cite[Section 3.2]{Yam14} as
+Each mm-1qfa can be described as a $(\VV,\BB,\OO)$-1dta when $\VV$ contains all sets $V$ of the form $(\complex^{\leq1})^{k}\otimes [0,1]\otimes [0,1]$ and $\BB$ contains the set of all maps $T$ defined in \cite[Section 3.2]{Yam14} as

 where $sgn(\gamma)=+1$ if $\gamma\geq 0$ and $-1$ if $\gamma<0$, for a certain $k\times k$ unitary matrix $B$ and $3$ projections $\Pi_{acc}$, $\Pi_{rej}$, and $\Pi_{non}$ onto the spaces spanned by disjoint sets of basis vectors.
-Concerning bounded-error 1qfa's, we set $E_{acc}=\{(v,\gamma_1,\gamma_2)\in V \mid \gamma_1\geq 1-\varepsilon\}$ and $E_{rej}=\{(v,\gamma_1,\gamma_2)\in V \mid \gamma_2\geq 1-\varepsilon\}$ for each constant $\varepsilon\in[0,1/2)$.
+Concerning bounded-error 1qfa's, we set $E_{acc}=\{(v,\gamma_1,\gamma_2)\in V \mid \gamma_1^2\geq 1-\varepsilon, |v|^2+\gamma_1^2+\gamma_2^2\leq 1 \}$ and $E_{rej}=\{(v,\gamma_1,\gamma_2)\in V \mid \gamma_2^2\geq 1-\varepsilon, |v|^2+\gamma_1^2+\gamma_2^2\leq 1 \}$ for each constant $\varepsilon\in[0,1/2)$.
 Let $\OO$ express the set of all such pairs $(E_{acc},E_{rej})$.
 For basic properties of $T$, refer to \cite[Appendix]{Yam14}.
 We write $\mathrm{MM\mbox{-}1QFA}$ to denote the collection of all languages recognized by bounded-error 1qfa's.
-It is known that $\mathrm{MO\mbox{-}1QFA} \subsetneqq \mathrm{MM\mbox{-}1QFA} \subsetneqq \reg$ \cite{KW97}.
+It is known that $\mathrm{MO\mbox{-}1QFA} \subsetneqq \mathrm{MM\mbox{-}1QFA} \subsetneqq \reg$.